Templates & Components

 Adding an Experience Fragment to a page

-1. To use an existing Experience Fragment, add the Experience Fragment component to the page like you would any other component.
+1. To use an existing XF, add the Experience Fragment component to the page like you would any other component.

 2. With the edit wrench, open the Experience Fragment component.